This is the current preview version, and still a bit a work in progress. It is

 The Explorers

-locate remote islands, which laid thousands of miles from their point of origin.
+locate these remote islands, thousands of miles from their point of origin.

 The Storm